yinkakun/gatsby-starter-glass/content/posts/dfinity-overview.md

 ---
-title: Overview of the Internet Computer
+title: Overview of Dfinity (Internet Computer)
 date: 2021-12-27 18:38
 tags:
   - Dfinity
-  - ICP
 description: |-
   A Technical Overview of the Internet Computer
   How the Internet Computer Works